Steady population growth in coastal towns and the impact of climate change are driving our plans for the Great Southern.

 The region has a number of local independent town water supply schemes.
 There are also 2 integrated networks – the Lower Great Southern Towns Water Supply Scheme (LGSTWSS) and the Great Southern Towns Water Supply Scheme (GSTWSS).

 Our plans to secure drinking water supplies

-In the Great Southern region, we have a number of strategies to help secure drinking water supplies for the mid- to long-term, including:
+W have a number of strategies to help secure drinking water supplies:

-- developing new groundwater and surface water sources in the region
+- Developing new groundwater sources in the region.

 - Undertaking feasibility studies for a future desalinated water source for the LGSTWSS.

-- implementing alternate non-drinking water supplies for local community use, such as irrigating public open spaces, helping reduce demand on high quality drinking water supplies.
+- Implementing alternative non-drinking water supplies for local community use, such as irrigating public open spaces, helping reduce demand on high quality drinking water supplies.

 During winter in both 2018 and 2019, rainfall levels across many parts of the Great Southern Region were lower than average, resulting in poor inflow to many of our surface dams in towns such as Borden, Ravensthorpe, Ongerup, Jerramungup, Salmon Gums and more recently, Denmark.

 Low rainfall coupled with ongoing hot and dry conditions have also impacted on-farm storages, shire dams and Department of Water and Environmental Regulation strategic community water supplies.

 Our wastewater services